 An engaged and proactive attitude of citizens and a strengthened democratic civil society seem to be important factors helping to face these challenges.
 Therefore, Education for Democratic Citizenship seems to be more important than ever.

 To modernise education means also to take thoroughly into consideration the effects of educational modernization on democratic development in our societies.
 Education needs to respond to a shrinking labour market and change of employment offers, to a loss of work through digitalisation, but also to the potential of digitalisation for people, social wellbeing and work.

 - Education is tackling both domains of key competencies – the ones citizens need as political subjects in Europe and those that equip them in their role as employees and employers.
 A renewed EAT strategy needs to find proper answers on both challenges and should strive for a balanced provision of offers which does not subordinate one field towards another.

-Erasmus+ and its impact on the European civil societyE+ has resulted in an amazing number of good projects and especially with the KA 1 has contributed to the professionalization and development of the field of education.
-On the one hand, the decentralisation of the current program leads to a better connection of NA´s to national needs and in best case better integrates providers and expertise from the ground than formerly centralized projects have done.
+Erasmus+ and its impact on the European civil societyE+ has resulted in an amazing number of activities and projects and especially with the KA 1 has contributed to the professionalization and development of the field of education and youth.
+On the one hand, the de- centralisation of the current program leads to a better connection of NA´s to national needs and in best case better integrates providers and expertise from the ground than formerly centralized projects have done.

-On the other hand, the developments in PL and HU show a big risk to misinterpret and counteract the idea of European cooperation in EAT, by streamlining the programme to national political priorities, which are clearly against European values of democracy solidarity, human rights.
+On the other hand, the development of shrinking spaces for civil society in various European countries show a big risk to misinterpret and counteract the idea of European cooperation in EAT and in the field of youth, by streamlining the programme to national political priorities, which are clearly against European values of democracy solidarity, human rights.
 National actors intending to follow the European Values are then lacking the support that is originally dedicated to them.

 - Thus any modernisation and re-thinking of education needs to take into account that a centralised management of certain pillars in any future education programme is probably the only guarantee to maintain with EU money democracy learning in all sectors of education.